 E-commerce Players

-If you’re selling online, your email service needs to talk to your store and track dollars.
+If you’re selling online, your email service needs to integrate with your store and track sales.
 Klaviyo is built for this, with tight Shopify integration and automation for cart recovery or upsells.
-It’s $20/month for 500 contacts—not cheap, but the revenue bump can make it pay for itself.
+It’s $20 per month for 500 contacts.
 Drip is another solid pick, with workflows that feel tailor-made for B2C.

 Bloggers and Content Creators

-For newsletters or paid subs, ConvertKit’s your wingman.
+For newsletters or paid subs, ConvertKit is your wingman.
 It’s creator-focused, with subscriber management and monetization tools that don’t complicate you.

 Big Teams and Enterprises